 Controlling Tibetan Buddhism

-One of the ways the CCP tries to eradicate Tibetan culture is by brainwashing children.
+One of the ways the CCP tries to eradicate Tibetan identity is by brainwashing children.
 Last year, the Chinese government forcefully made Buddhist monks aged below 15 from Sichuan leave monasteries.
 Instead, they were transferred to government schools.
 When the Tibetans protested, the CCP threatened to shut down monasteries and punish the religious teachers.

 The parents of the young monks were very unhappy about what the Chinese officials were doing.
 “These young monks were seen leaving their monastery unwillingly and with tears in their eyes… The scene was very disheartening,” a source from Tibet said to Radio Free Asia.